 Select Purge Trash & Temporary Files.

-Set one or both of the Automatically empty Trash or Automatically purge Temporary Files switches to ON.
+Switch one or both of the Automatically empty Trash or Automatically purge Temporary Files switches to on.

 Set how often you would like your Trash and Temporary Files to be purged by changing the Purge After value.